connorjc/listserv-sync/README.md

 * phantomjs is a headless browser
 * geckodriver is used for Firefox
-    * geckodriver is only included for graphical debugging purposes.
+    * geckodriver is only included for debugging purposes.

 ##INTSTALL:
 ```